 Art at A level is a very popular subject at the Langton.
-There are currently 40 students in the sixth form taking the subject, and approximately 16 of those are students new to the school.
+There are currently 38 students in the sixth form taking the subject, and 20 of those are students new to the school.

 Any visitor to the school cannot help be impressed by the quality of the A level work on display, and year on year the A level grades reflect this.
-This summer's 2023 grades were again outstanding, with 60% of students achieving an A or A\, and no student below a C.
+Our exam results are always incredible: in 2024, 26 students took A level Art, with 15 achieving A\, 4 achieving A, and the remaining 7 achieving B grades.

 Students undertake a quick four week introduction course at the beginning of Year 12, giving them an opportunity to get to know their way round the department and get to know each other.
 The purpose-built designated sixth form art room is always a lively place to be in and the students undoubtedly benefit from the creative atmosphere that they all help create.
 Whether it's down to the finished work on the walls, or unfinished work on easels, students quickly find the sixth form room a very inspiring place to study.
 There is also a purpose built gallery within the Art Block, giving students the opportunity to see their work exhibited and also giving some the opportunity to curate their own show.
-Sixth form artwork is uploaded daily onto the school's art Instagram site, thelangtonart.
-Every year we take the sixth form artists to exhibitions in London, to see, and be inspired by works on show.
+Sixth form artwork is uploaded daily onto the school's art Instagram site, thelangtonart, which has over a thousand followed Every year we take the sixth form artists to exhibitions in London, to see, and be inspired by works on show.
 We offer life drawing classes after school too.